HKPolyU-UAV/ALAN_SIM/README.md

 ## 1. Introduction of Function Package
-This repo is based upon [AgileX Gazebo Simulation Package](https://github.com/agilexrobotics/ugv_gazebo_sim), which was intentionally modified for project [ALAN](https://github.com/pattylo/alan), a novel framework for autonomous dynamic landing utilizing a non-robocentric approach.
+This repo is based upon [AgileX Gazebo Simulation Package](https://github.com/agilexrobotics/ugv_gazebo_sim), which was intentionally modified for project [ALAN](https://github.com/pattylo/alan), a novel framework for autonomous dynamic landing utilizing a non-robocentric approach. </br>

+!
+Current version does not include LED Marker Detection, which would soon be added

 ## 2. Pre-requisite